SergiusTheBest/plog/README.md

 EventLogAppender<Formatter>::EventLogAppender(const wchar_t* sourceName);
 ```

-EventLogAppender(#eventlogappender) must be registered in the windows registry before use (before calling the constructor).
+[EventLogAppender](#eventlogappender) must be registered in the windows registry before use (before calling the constructor).
 There is a helper class for that:

 ```cpp
 EventLogAppenderRegistry::add(const wchar_t* sourceName, const wchar_t* logName = L"Application");